cloudforet-io/cloudforet-io.github.io/content/en/docs/using_spaceone_console/admin_guide/management/collector-history.md

  You can check list of successful and unsuccessful jobs respectively in 3 status.

-Using the search bar, You can search Job ID, Status, Start Time for Job collected through Collector History.
+Using the search bar, You can search Job ID, Status, Collector, Created Time for Job collected through Collector History.

 ![](/docs/using_spaceone_console/admin_guide/management/collector-history_img/collector-history_image_03.png)